ahujainc/SLAX/README.md

-# SLAX:
+# Matlab Code for implementing SLAX: An Approximation Approach for Response Adaptive Clinical Trial Design (https://ssrn.com/abstract=3212148)
-An Approximation Approach for Response Adaptive Clinical Trial Design (https://ssrn.com/abstract=3212148) Matlab Code for implementing SLAX for the by Vishal Ahuja and John R. Birge
+by Vishal Ahuja and John R. Birge

 Main function file: "mainfun_SLAX" - this function is the main function and calls the following functions: